 Loom is a free service with a Pro version that is free for Education.
-If you sign up for Loom using your SNC email address, you will automatically get the Pro features of Loom which include unlimited storage for videos and Drawing Tools for annotating over your screen.
+Sign up for Loom using your SNC email address and then fill out the verification form located on this page.
+You'll be able to get some Pro features for free such as drawing tools, unlimited storage, and a record limit up to 45 minutes.
 You can go to loom.com to sign up for an account and download the software.

 Loom has three pieces of software that you can choose to use to make recordings, a Chrome extension, iOS and Android, and Loom Desktop for Windows and macOS.
 The mobile apps are convenient if you want to make recordings of a mobile device, the Chrome extension allows you to record just an individual tab in your browser, but for most uses we recommend using the Loom Desktop app as it has the most features, and is the only option that also allows you to record over PowerPoint slides.
 We have a video on how to install the Loom Desktop app:

 We also have a Getting Started video on how to use Loom to make recordings: